Shield (Archie Comics): Fictional character biography

 The origin story of The Shield appeared in Shield–Wizard Comics #1 (Summer 1940).
 He is really chemist Joe Higgins, the son of Lieutenant Tom Higgins.
 Tom was working on a chemical formula for super-strength which the Germans were after, and is slain by German saboteur Hans Fritz in the Black Tom explosion, for which Tom was blamed.
 After Tom's death, Joe continues to work on it while continuing his studies of chemistry.
 Joe finally figures out the solution, which requires applying the chemicals to certain parts of his anatomy (Sacrum, Heart, Innervation, Eyes, Lungs, Derma), and exposing himself to x-rays.
 This gives him super strength, the ability able to make great leaps, and invulnerability.
 Joe uses the initials S.H.I.E.L.D. as his secret identity.
 His white costume becomes the familiar colors under the process.
 He becomes an FBI agent (whose secret identity is known only to FBI Chief J. Edgar Hoover) after clearing his father's name, and fights foreign agents and other threats to the U.S. At the start of the strip, Higgins' partners are fellow G-Man Ju Ju Watson, and girlfriend Betty Warren.

 The Shield is joined by a kid partner, Dusty the Boy Detective, in Pep #11 (Jan 1941).
 Dusty's father had been killed by foreign agents, and he is adopted by Joe and given a costume.
 Both heroes wear their patriotic costumes beneath their street clothes and change for action whenever the need would arise.
 Dusty also partners with The Wizard's kid partner, Roy, as the "Boy Buddies".

 In Pep #20, Joe is called "The One and Only Shield" at the start of the story and "The Original Shield" at the end of the story because of the success of Captain America, another 1940s-era patriotic superhero.
 In his first appearance, Captain America had a shield similar to the main part of The Shield's costume, but it was changed to a round shield for the second issue over accusations of plagiarism.

 The Shield and Dusty were featured in the first crossover storyline in American comic books.
-The storyline had them team up with the Wizard (the headlining character from Top-Notch Comics) to stop the invasion plot orchestrated by Moskovia (a fictional country made up of elements from Nazi Germany and the Soviet Union).
+The storyline had them team up with the Wizard (the headlining character from Top-Notch Comics) to stop the invasion plot orchestrated by Mosconia (a fictional country made up of elements from Nazi Germany and the Soviet Union).

 The Shield was one of MLJ's most popular characters, even spawning a club, the "Shield G-Man Club".
 He starred in Pep, and several other MLJ titles: Shield-Wizard, Top-Notch Comics.
 But then a new character arrived who would overshadow him: Archie Andrews.
 He would take the Shield's cover spot on Pep, take his fan club, and cause the end of the MLJ superheroes.

 An older Joe Higgins appears in New Crusaders as the sole survivor of the Brain Emperor's attack on his fellow Crusaders.
 He gathers their teenage children to form a team dubbed "the New Crusaders".